 My intent is to keep this photography blog advertising free.
 If you enjoyed this article and/or my website and would like to make a modest $10 donation through PayPal to support my work it would be most appreciated.
 You can use the Donate button below.
 Larger donations can be made to email@example.com through PayPal.

 Article Copyright Thomas Stirr.
 All rights reserved.
 No use, duplication or adaptation of any kind is allowed without written consent.
-While we do allow some pre-authorized links to our site from folks like Mirrorlessons.com, if you see this article reproduced anywhere else it is an unauthorized and illegal use.
+If you see this article reproduced anywhere else it is an unauthorized and illegal use.